Keystone Hotel (Hummelstown, Pennsylvania)

-The Keystone Hotel is an historic, American home that is located in Hummelstown, Dauphin County, Pennsylvania.
+The Keystone Hotel is an historic home that is located in Hummelstown, Dauphin County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1985.

 History and architectural features

 The original building was built in 1839, and was more than doubled in size in 1850.
 It was originally a two-and-one-half-story, rectangular, brick building with gable roof that was designed in a vernacular, Federal style.
 The 1850 expansion raised and flattened the original roofline, and added a three-bay, three-story brick addition to the east side.
 An old brownstone addition pre-dates the 1839 building.

-It was added to the National Register of Historic Places in 1985.